Viki-coding/GAA_STORE/README.md

 We gained inspiration with the READ.me by watching the video 'Creating your README' on CI Chanel Lead Library on YouTube and also the video with Lane-Sawyer Thompson on CI Channel on YouTube.
 Thanks to the on-line tutor, Oisin and Alan for their expertise and ability to explain some of the 'challenges' I encountered.
 Thanks to our very supportive and positive facilitator Kay and my Kiwi mentor Dick Vlaanderen.
 Also found the webinar 'Community Q&A: How to Troubleshoot with Lane-Sawyer Thompson' very helpful approach to how to view looking at the site for bugs and methodically identifying issues.

+CI - Community Q&A: PP5 eCommerce Project FAQ's video with the accessor Lucy.

 ## Media/Images

 Images used from